uo-ec607/lectures/08-regression/08-regression.md

 Dealing with statistical irregularities (heteroskedasticity, clustering, etc.) is a fact of life for empirical researchers.
 However, it says something about the economics profession that a random stranger could walk uninvited into a live seminar and ask, "How did you cluster your standard errors?", and it would likely draw approving nods from audience members.

 The good news is that there are *lots* of ways to get nonstandard errors in R. For many years, these have been based on the excellent **sandwich** package ([link](https://cran.r-project.org/web/packages/sandwich/index.html)).
 However, my preferred way these days is to use the **estimatr** package ([link](https://declaredesign.org/r/estimatr/articles/getting-started.html)), which is both fast and provides convenient aliases for the standard regression functions.
+Some examples follow below.

+### Robust standard errors

-For example, you can obtain robust standard errors using `estimatr::lm_robust()`.
+You can obtain heteroskedasticity-consistent (HC) "robust" standard errors using `estimatr::lm_robust()`.
 Let's illustrate by implementing a robust version of the `ols1` regression that we ran earlier.

 ```r